 These materials are turned into a range of compost and mulch products on-site.
-Products must be free from steel and plastic to be accepted as Green Waste.
+Products must be free from steel, plastic or other contaminants to be accepted as Green Waste.
 For more information contact the Centre on 02 4985 6600.

 Summerhill ticket system

 On arrival at Summerhill your load is weighed and the weighbridge operator will issue you with a ticket.
-That ticket must be taken to the disposal site and then signed off the relevant site controller after inspecting the load to determine waste type.
+That ticket must be taken to the disposal area and then signed off by the relevant site controller after inspecting the load to determine waste type.

-Vehicle under 2 tonnes such as cars and utes are to proceed from the weighbridge to the Small Vehicles Receival Centre (SVRC) to unload.
+Vehicles under 2 tonnes such as cars and utes are to proceed from the weighbridge to the Small Vehicles Receival Centre (SVRC) to unload.
 This facility is paved and covered.

-All other vehicles are directed to either the putrescible landfill cell, non-putrescible landfill cell, green waste processing area, or sorted masonry processing area.
+All other suitable vehicles are directed to either the landfill disposable area, green waste processing area, or sorted masonry processing area.

 At the disposal/processing site, your weighbridge ticket should be presented to the site controller.
 That site controller will inspect your load and identify it on your ticket as either